 The Struggle Never Ends

-Today, the gains we’ve seen in racial equity, LGBTQ rights, gender equality, environmental stewardship, and beyond appear more fragile than at any time in recent memory.
-We wanted to look at the inheritors of King’s legacy, the activists who are continuing his never-finished struggle and carrying his dream forward.
+Over the last four years, the gains we’d made in racial equity, LGBTQ rights, gender equality, environmental stewardship, and beyond appeared more fragile than at any time in recent memory.
+As we look forward with hope and optimism to a new administration, we wanted to shine a spotlight on the inheritors of Dr. King’s legacy, the activists who are continuing his never-finished struggle and carrying his dream forward.
 Join us in getting to know the leaders of today’s fight for fairness, justice, and freedom.
 And be sure to click the links throughout to learn more—these activists’ powerful work is worth getting to know.

 Item number 1